pollfish/docs/react-native.md

 ### 7.3.
 Get notified when a user is not eligible for a Pollfish survey

-You can be notified when a user is not eligible for a Pollfish survey.
+You can get notified when a user is not eligible for a Pollfish survey.
 In market research monetization, users can get screened out while completing a survey beucase they are not relevant with the audience that the market researcher was looking for.
 In that case the user not eligible notification will fire and the publisher will make no money from that survey.
 The user not eligible notification will fire after the surveyReceived event, when the user starts completing the survey.

 ```js
 RNPollfish.addEventListener(RNPollfish.PollfishUserNotEligibleListener, (_) => {